GSA/digitalgov.gov/content/posts/2012-04-25-naras-docsteach.md

 ---
-url: /2012/04/25/naras-docsteach/
 date: 2012-04-25 12:42:14 -0400
 title: 'NARA&#8217;s DocsTeach'
 summary: 'Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by National Archives and Records Administration.
-DocsTeach is a mobile application developed by the National Archives and Records Administration (NARA) that allows teachers to create and share lesson'
+DocsTeach is a mobile application developed by the National Archives and Records Administration (NARA) that allows teachers to create and share'
 categories:
   - Mobile
 tag: